matthewjberger/scoop-nerd-fonts/README.md

 # scoop-nerd-fonts bucket

-## Note: This does not completely work as is.
-Installing fonts manually on Windows has issues.
+#### Note: This does not completely work as is.
+Installing fonts manually on Windows has issues that will need to be addressed in the installation and uninstallation scripts.

 This repo is an attempt at creating an installer/uninstaller for nerd-fonts in the form of a [scoop package manager](https://github.com/lukesampson/scoop) bucket.